 An estimated 680,000 rented homes fall into this category – about one-fifth of the total number of private rented residences.
 Under the amendments, any property falling into bands F and G must be refurbished or taken off the market by 2018.
 Prior to that, from 2016, private sector landlords will not be able to refuse “any reasonable request” by a tenant when it comes to making energy efficiency improvements to their properties.

-Under the Green Deal scheme, landlords will be able to finance improvements, such as installing energy efficient boilers, cavity wall insulation, double glazing and loft insulation, by taking out loans to have their properties made more energy efficient.
+Under the Green Deal scheme, landlords will be able to finance improvements, such as installing energy efficient boilers, loft insulation,cavity wall insulation and double glazing, by taking out loans to have their properties made more energy efficient.
 The cost of the loan would be paid back through additional charges to their energy bills, and the costs should be outweighed by the savings as less energy is used.

 Currently about one-fifth of people in the UK living in “fuel poverty” live in private rented accommodation.